© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round called Froxton Wood Castle is a scheduled monument protected by Historic England under reference 1005448.
 View the official record →

-I appreciate your request, but I must be candid: I have no reliable information in my training data about a site specifically called "Froxton Wood Castle" in Cornwall with the NHLE reference 1005448.
+I cannot locate reliable scholarly sources or official heritage documentation for a site called "Froxton Wood Castle" in Cornwall with the reference number NHLE 1005448.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005448.

 Round called Froxton Wood Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005448.